-This post will teach you how I ice dyed cotton napkins using Jacquard Procion dye powder in Jet Black.
+This post will teach you how to ice dye by sharing my black ice dye napkin tutorial!
+I ice dyed cotton napkins using Jacquard Procion dye powder in Jet Black.
+See how.

 I was watching “Making It” on NBC a few weeks ago and said to Mike, “I really need to step up my crafting game and learn some more techniques.”
 He said, “well you aren’t going to do that sitting here watching TV.”
 (Right, but I had to watch Damask Love, ok?)